netervati/collected-thoughts/README.md

 - [Ruby Magic](https://github.com/netervati/collected-thoughts/blob/main/RUBY-MAGIC.md)

-  Everything from preferred patterns, metaprogramming, and more.
+  Demystifying some of Ruby's patterns, built-in functions, and more.